-The Department of Anthropology is delighted to announce a new series, Graduate Student Stories.
-Our graduate students are deeply committed to their research programs and excited to have the chance to reflect on their work and their participation in UBC’s Anthropology Graduate Program.
+Welcome to Graduate Student Stories, where we get the chance to showcase some of our amazing graduate students who are deeply committed to their research programs, and give them a chance to reflect on their work and their participation in UBC’s Anthropology Graduate Program.

 Through this series, you’ll learn about the motivations and aspirations of graduate students in Anthropology at UBC, hear about their current research interests, and some more personal insights into academic life.
 Whether you are a prospective graduate student, or simply interested to know more about the UBC Anthropology Graduate Program, we hope you enjoy these graduate student stories.